History of ERCEC

 About ERCEC

 Currently, ERCEC relies on international donor support to run its operations.
 The school’s efforts to identify local development partners have proven difficult.
-Therefore, the school’s stakeholders saw need for a school based project that would generate income to improve sustainability, create capacity building opportunities for local community for their self-sustenance and improve employability.
+Therefore, the school’s stakeholders saw a need for a school based project that would generate income to improve sustainability, create capacity building opportunities for local community for their self-sustenance and improve employability.
 The current existing dairy project is therefore being upscaled.

 The project will include construction of a new 20-cow commercial dairy with biogas facility for the school’s energy requirements and silo storage for cattle feed.
 With modern methods of urban farming the dairy will generate income and be an education point for the school’s students and wider community.
 The income derived from the project is intended to assist the school in meeting recurrent expenditure.